* Post responses in the comment box. (Remember to compose in a word processing file. Then copy and paste your work into the comment box.)

 Respond to the author's portrayal of monsters (and/or monstrousness) in the novel you are reading.
 Your response should be 300+ words and must be received before pumpkin time (midnight) Monday.
 The questions below may help you generate a thoughtful response.

+Who is the monster or who are the monsters in the book?
 How do you know?
 What makes the character a monster?
 Physical deformity or difference?
 Inhuman or inhumane behavior?
 Both?
 Something else?
 What is the relationship between physical monstrousness and moral monstrousness in your book?
 (Some possibilities: Does physical monstrosity mask moral beauty?
 Does physical monstrosity lead to alienation which leads to monstrous moral choices?
 Etc.)

+What seems to be the cause of the monstrous behavior in your book?
 (Is it in the monster’s nature as with the Grendel of Beowulf?
 Is it chosen by the monster as a response to radical alienation and rejection as with the Grendel of Grendel?
 Is it learned by the monster?
 Is it taught to the monster?

 What seems to be the author’s purpose in presenting a monster (and/or monstrous behavior) in the novel?
 What is the author trying to show about human beings and the human condition?